 Price range between Rs.7000 to Rs8000, you will not get a good processor, camera, Full HD display.

 However, You will get a good feature, the good processor (Not in every phone), sufficient RAM price range between Rs.10000 to RS.12000.
+Read this guide best phone under 10000.
 But if you need a good camera phone then you should increase your budget.

 Note: You will not get everything on a phone.
 Every phone has pros and cons.

 This category is under price range Rs.20000 to 40000.
 These phones have up to 4 GB to 6GB RAM.
 Also, internal storage is increased up to 128 GB, which is a pretty huge storage space.
 You will also get a good camera.
 In this price segment, you get an amazing processor, exceptional camera quality, massive storage, and many other features.